Quick facts

 Sodium causes clay particles in soil to expand, increasing soil compaction, reducing water infiltration and making it hard for roots to grow.
 Weeds like Canada thistle, however, grow well in compacted soils.

-- If it’s a warm day, let any remaining snow layer on surfaces just melt.
+- On warm days, let any remaining snow on surfaces simply melt.

 - If needed, apply deicing salts correctly and sparingly to critical areas only.